ludolatin/ludolatin/README.md

 pip install -r requirements.txt
 ```

-Flask requires that an enviroment variable is set to identify the file to run,
+Flask requires that an environment variable is set to identify the file to run,
 and optionally another to enable debugging output:

 ```